top of page

 Section 1.
 Contracts

-The Board of Directors may authorize any officer or officers of the corporation, in addition to the officers so authorized by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the corporation, such authority must be in writing and may be general or confined to specific instances.
+The Board of Directors may authorize any officer or officers of the corporation, in addition to the officers so authorized by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the corporation.
+Such authority must be in writing and may be general or confined to specific transactions.

 Section 2.
 Checks, Drafts, etc.

-All checks, drafts or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of the corporation shall be signed by such officer or officers of the corporation and in such manner as shall from time to time be determined by written resolution of the Board of Directors.
-In the absence of such determination be the Board of Directors, such instruments shall be signed by the treasurer and countersigned by the president of the corporation.
+All checks, drafts or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of the corporation will be signed by such officer or officers of the corporation and in such manner as may be determined by written resolution of the Board of Directors.
+In the absence of such determination by the Board of Directors, such instruments will be signed by the treasurer and countersigned by the president of the corporation.

 Section 3.
 Deposits

-All funds of the corporation shall be deposited from time to time to the credit of the corporation in such banks, trust companies, or other depositories as the Board of Directors may select.
+All incoming funds of the corporation will be deposited on a Regular basis to the credit of the corporation in such banks, trust companies, or other depositories as the Board of Directors may select.

 Section 4.
 Gifts